henriurushihara/Full-Stack-Social-Media-App/README.md

-# Wavegram: Music-Focused Social Media Platform
+# Wavegram: Full Stack Social Media Platform

 Wavegram is a social media application that fosters collaboration and community building.
 This project is built with React.js, TypeScript, Appwrite, and Tailwind CSS.